EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/nighthandler.md

 As a Nighthandler, you have the following traits.

 #### Ability Score Increase
-Your Charisma score increases by 2 and your Dexterity score increases by 1.
+Your Intelligence score increases by 2 and your Dexterity score increases by 1.

 #### Age
 Nighthandlers are battle-ready as soon as they are born.
 They do not visibly